 In addition to the tests listed above, we also accept a range of alternative qualifications to demonstrate evidence of English Language proficiency.
-Generally, these have open validity, but some may have a two-year validity.
+Generally, these have 5-year validity, but some may have a two-year validity.

 If you do not meet the English Language Requirements for your course in full, you may be offered an In-sessional English course (with is free and taught during the term) or a four-week or eight-week Pre-sessional English course (which happens in the summer before the academic year).

 In-sessional and Pre-sessional English courses are not available for Distance Learning applicants.

 Applicants who require a Student Visa must prove their knowledge of the English language when applying.
 As a higher education provider, SOAS can assess your level of English using a variety of tests and qualifications.
 However, you may be asked to provide evidence of a secure English language test (SELT) as part of your Student Visa application.

 For this reason, we recommend all applicants who plan to apply for a Student Visa where possible choose one of the following approved SELTs :

 We prefer the above SELTS to the LanguageCert or Skills for English tests as we wish to see academic English tests rather than general English tests.